Imperal Docs

 The user sees the chat "thinking" indicator for the duration of the call.
 Once the handler returns, the final ActionResult lands as a single bot turn.
 No additional setup.

-2. Later — when your handler returns, the platform injects a fresh bot turn rendering the returned ActionResult.
+2. Later — when the background coroutine returns, the platform injects a fresh bot turn rendering its ActionResult.
 The user may have continued chatting about other things in between; the result lands in-place anyway.

 @chat.function(